damies13/rfswarm/Doc/rfswarm_manager.md

 e.g. 2 - if the time now is 9:05 PM and you planned to start at 9:00 AM, so enter a time of 09:00:00 without realising that was already in the past, the test will not start till 9 AM tomorrow.
 In this case choose a new start time later today or disable the schedule and just click run.

-* * The manager needs to remain running in order for the schedule to work.
+\* The manager needs to remain running in order for the schedule to work.
 You cannot schedule a start time and then quit the manager.

 #### Additional settings for test group ![image](Images/GUI_btn_cog.gif)
 When clicking on this button a dialogue will be presented that allows you to configure some additional settings for the test group, by default the dialogue will look like this:
 > ![image](Images/MacOS_Plan_v0.7.0_Test_Settings.png)

-##### Exclude libraries:
+##### Exclude libraries
 The default value is "BuiltIn,String,OperatingSystem,perftest", this is the same default value as used in the [agent settings](./rfswarm_agent.md#exclude-libraries) and if you leave this default but change the agent the settings set on the agent will override this setting.
 By configuring this setting you can adjust which keyword's response times are reported in the test results.
 If you change this setting here from the default, then for this particular test group the agent setting will be overridden with the settings used here